Arktys999/SkySumo/README.md

 # SkySumo

-Made By: Arktys & ChaoticPyxel (Follow us on YouTube)
+Made By: Arktys & ChaoticPyxel (Subscribe to us on YouTube)

 This is the required world and resource pack to play sky sumo.